mrkonopa/mrkonopa.github.io/README.md

 Welcome to my personal website.
 What you may find here is information about me, all my projectc, my credentials and contacts.

 ## Some things about me
-My name is Vojtěch Konopa and I am Math and Physics teacher.
-I teach at ZŠ Husova in Liberec, Czech Republic.
-My aprobation is math and physics teacher for elementary and high school.
-However that is not all.
+My name is Vojtěch Konopa and teach Math and Physics at ZŠ Husova in Liberec, Czech Republic.
-Apart from that I am also hold a black belt in karate.
+I hold a black belt in shotokan karate and have been a judge for 11 years.
 I enjoy photography, travel and [Urban exploration](https://en.wikipedia.org/wiki/Urban_exploration).

 ### Contacts